 Manufacturer details, Installation date, Ownership, Product classification

 Cleaning and maintenance requirements, Certification and standards performance

 Constituent materials, Safety consideration, and presence of any hazards

 Potential future uses and disassembly instructions and the list could go on….

 And last but not least is the corporate role to circularity

 Simultaneously, and also a result of multiple and conflicting reporting frameworks, Investors are increasingly struggling with how best to interpret sometimes contradictory and highly variegated reports and data.
 The problem was once a lack of data, the challenge now is how best to validate and interpret the data and information being produced.
-Companies are producing vast amounts of data and at times contribute very little to stakeholders, maybe at time adding more confusion to the mix.
-From a societal point of view companies must integrate environmental and social considerations into their decision-making so that they create and share value rather than destroy it.
+Companies are producing vast amounts of data and at times contribute very little to stakeholders, maybe at times adding more confusion to the mix.
+From a societal point of view, companies must integrate environmental and social considerations into their decision-making so that they create and share value rather than destroy it.

 Consistency and transparency are required when creating Business Responsibility Reports.
 These reports can be used for Business model innovation for sustainability and circularity which is still very much is fragmented.
 There are dynamic capabilities-based data sets and capabilities in most organizations, yet there is a lack of holistic approaches covering multiple stages of innovation across operations and supply chains.
-A strong integration across all stakeholder groups, participants, industrial and digital technologies across operation and the supply chain is required to support and enable levels of circularity and sustainability.
+A strong integration across all stakeholder groups, participants, industrial and digital technologies across the operation, and the supply chain is required to support and enable levels of circularity and sustainability.

 Making better use of what we already have is a lesson many of us learned from our parents and grandparents, who have lived through tough times, such as the Great Depression, times of drought, shortages, and the energy crisis of the 70s.
 Resources are scarce in any industry, and driving efficiencies through circular innovation is one of the best ways to glean a competitive edge.